glittercutter/squares_and_lines/README.md

 README
 ===

-A point and line game written in C and use SDL.
+A point and line game written in C and use SDL, it should run on all platforms supported by SDL.
-Multiplayer game on the local network (LAN) or on the same computer.
+Multiplayer game on thre same compputer or on the local network (LAN) is supported.
-The configuration is done by editing the file 'game.conf'.
-Should run on all platforms supported by SDL.

-Dependencies
+Configuration use a simple text file 'game.conf'.

+Dependencies:

     SDL
     SDL_ttf
     SDL_net